How can we help?

 Isolation; limiting contact with others, controlling and restricting access to family and friends; enforced confinement in the home; controlling the use of car and/or telephone; not allowing/enforcing religious or cultural practices; continual questioning about whereabouts and checking of phone messages and bills.

 Non Fatal Strangulation

-Non-fatal strangulation is the most lethal form of Intimate Partner Violence perpetrated against woman.
-The abuser is saying “I am warning you.
-I can kill you at any time” and is the ultimate form on intimidation and coercion.
+Non-fatal strangulation is the most lethal form of Intimate Partner Violence perpetrated against woman and is the ultimate form on intimidation and coercion.

 In an Australian study between 2008-2010:

 According to Glass et al 2008, victims of previous non-fatal strangulation are 7 times more likely to be victim of homicide in the future.